-Working for Uber promises freelance and flexible hours for drivers in the UK, and the firm has just introduced tipping and new charges for customers who keep drivers waiting.
-Here, we look at how easy is it to get started, what tax must you pay and how much money can you make working for Uber.
+Working for Uber promises freelance and flexible hours for drivers in the UK.
+Here, we look at how easy is it to get started, your rights as a gig worker, what tax must you pay and how much money can you make working for Uber.

 Uber has opened up a new way for people with a car and some spare time to make extra money.

 But how do you become an Uber driver in the UK?
 What licence do you need?
 How much tax must you pay?
+What are your rights?
 And just how much money can you make from becoming an Uber driver?

 Let's start with how Uber works for passengers

 Uber is a mobile phone app, which allows you to book a driver to take you somewhere.